Aliases for TSHZ3 Gene

 GeneCards Summary for TSHZ3 Gene

-UniProtKB/Swiss-Prot for TSHZ3 Gene
+UniProtKB/Swiss-Prot Summary for TSHZ3 Gene

 Transcriptional regulator involved in developmental processes.
-Function in association with APBB1, SET and HDAC factors as a transcriptional repressor, that inhibits the expression of CASP4.
+Functions in association with APBB1, SET and HDAC factors as a transcriptional repressor, that inhibits the expression of CASP4.
 TSHZ3-mediated transcription repression involves the recruitment of histone deacetylases HDAC1 and HDAC2.
 Associates with chromatin in a region surrounding the CASP4 transcriptional start site(s) (PubMed:19343227).
 Regulates the development of neurons involved in both respiratory rhythm and airflow control.
 Promotes maintenance of nucleus ambiguus (nA) motoneurons, which govern upper airway function, and establishes a respiratory rhythm generator (RRG) activity compatible with survival at birth.
 Involved in the differentiation of the proximal uretic smooth muscle cells during developmental processes.
 Involved in the up-regulation of myocardin, that directs the expression of smooth muscle cells in the proximal ureter (By similarity).
 Involved in the modulation of glutamatergic synaptic transmission and long-term synaptic potentiation (By similarity).